desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 The same applies to LMs.

 We demonstrate this empirically by looking at the performance of LMs on a basic addition task with varying **digit lengths** (e.g. "What is 147 + 562?").
-Consistent with prior literature (see e.g. <d-cite key="muffo2023evaluating"></d-cite>, <d-cite key="yuan2023well"></d-cite>), we find that as the numbers get larger, accuracy declines, thus showing that simple arithmetic is not perfectly reliable.
+Consistent with prior literature (e.g. Muffo et al., 2023; Yuan et al., 2023), we find that as the numbers get larger, accuracy declines, thus showing that simple arithmetic is not perfectly reliable.
 We go beyond digit length and also consider how the number of **carry operations** affects performance on this simple addition task.
 The figure below illustrates how the probability of answering a question correctly is affected by the number of digits $d$ of the numbers being added and the number of carry operations involved in the sum.

-{% include figure.html
-  path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/addition_accuracy.png"
-  class="img-fluid"
-  title="Accuracy of Llama-3-8B-Instruct and Phi-3.5-mini-instruct on a simple addition task" caption="<b>Accuracy of Llama-3-8B-Instruct and Phi-3.5-mini-instruct on a simple addition task of adding two $d$-digit numbers.</b>
+{{< figure library="true" src="addition_accuracy.png" title="<b>Accuracy of Llama-3-8B-Instruct and Phi-3.5-mini-instruct on a simple addition task of adding two $d$-digit numbers.</b>
   The plot illustrates how the probability of answering a question correctly ($y$-axis) is affected by the total number of digits involved ($2d$, $x$-axis), and the total number of carry operations involved in that sum (colour of the points).
   Point size reflects the total number of tokens (for Phi, total digits equal total tokens; for Llama, numbers up to 3 digits are 1 token and up to 6 digits are 2 tokens).
   For this illustration, we group questions by number of digits and carry operations, and plot the average accuracy over 512 samples.
   Groups containing fewer than 10 questions are excluded.
-  Detailed results of the logistic regressions are available in the Appendix."
+  Detailed results of the logistic regressions are available in the Appendix." numbered="false">}}
-%}

 The regression results indicate that LM performance is negatively affected by both the number of digits and the number of carry operations in the sum.
 In other words, as the numbers get larger and the number of carry operations increases, accuracy declines.